 Blog posts typically run about 1,500–1,800 words, but we are known for flexibility — so if the topic needs it, we’ll make space for longer pieces.

-Most of our readers are privacy, access, and governance professionals, and members of affiliated professions.
+Most of our readers are privacy, access, and governance professionals, and members of affiliated professions such as cybersecurity and compliance.
 They all expect and deserve accurate, high-quality, and trustworthy content.
-They are not interested in thinly-veiled sales pitches, and neither are we.

 Ours is a bilingual profession in a bilingual country.
 Submissions may be in English or French — or both.

 Here’s some guidelines to improve the likelihood that your contribution will be more likely to catch our attention: